Trombone: Valve attachments

-Modern trombones often have a valve attachment, an extra loop of tubing attached to the bell section and engaged by a valve operated by the left hand by means of a lever or trigger.
+Modern trombones often have a valve attachment, an extra loop of tubing attached to the bell section and engaged by a valve operated by the left thumb by means of a lever or trigger.
 The valve attachment aids in increasing the lower range of the instrument, while also allowing alternate slide positions for difficult music passages.
 A valve can also make trills easier.